Ben Taylor (pitcher, born 1992): Chicago Cubs

 On December 14, 2019, Taylor signed a minor league deal with the Chicago Cubs and was invited to major league Spring Training.
 Taylor was released by the Cubs organization on May 28, 2020.

 Detroit Tigers

 On February 19, 2021, Taylor signed a minor league contract with the Detroit Tigers organization.
-On March 30, 2021, Taylor was released by the Tigers.
+On March 30, Taylor was released by the Tigers after suffering a season–ending Achilles tendon rupture.

+Post-playing career

+In July 2023, Taylor joined the Boston Red Sox organization as an assistant strength and conditioning coach.